AnthonyLzq/content-based-recommender-ts/README.md

 * maxVectorSize - to control the max size of word vector after tf-idf processing.
 A smaller vector size will help training performance while not affecting recommendation quality.
 Defaults to be 100.
 * minScore - the minimum score required to meet to consider it is a similar document.
 It will save more memory by filtering out documents having low scores.
 Allowed values range from 0 to 1.
 Default is 0.
-* maxSimilarDocuments - the maximum number of similar documents to keep for each document.
+* maxSimilarDocs - the maximum number of similar documents to keep for each document.
 Default is the [max safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) in javascript.
 * debug - show progress messages so can monitor the training progress

 ### train(documents)